 Students pursuing their master’s in actuarial science gain competencies and skills that prepare them to succeed in the field.
 Although curricula vary by school, most actuarial science programs help students master many of the following skills.

-Actuaries need foundational knowledge in business and finance -- these professionals often work at organizations in these fields.
+- BUSINESS AND FINANCE KNOWLEDGE Actuaries need foundational knowledge in business and finance — these professionals often work at organizations in these fields.
 Actuarial science students learn about pension and insurance plans, financial risks, and investment products.

 The curriculum for students pursuing a master’s in actuarial science depends on their program and specialization.
 Each school requires different courses; however, the classes below are common among master’s in actuarial science programs.